Introducing the Solid-State Haptic Button Interactive Design Layers

 Solid State Button Interactive Design Layers

 The system design layer is the foundation of a successful solid-state haptic button integration.
-This layer incorporates all essential functional requirements to make the experience transparent to the user.
-The ultimate goal is to create a tactile experience where the user can't notice the difference between a mechanical switch and a haptic button.
-The button should behave like a standard button regarding haptic force, feel, and latency.
+It covers all the functional requirements that make the experience transparent to the user.
+The goal is a tactile experience where the user cannot notice the difference between a mechanical switch and a haptic button in force, feel, and latency.

 Risks if not well implemented: